Lab 11.3 – The Carbon–pH Connection: Consequences for Ocean Organisms

 Orientation Questions

-2. What is the minimum and maximum of the data on the y axis on the bottom graph?
+- What is the minimum and maximum of the data on the y axis of the bottom graph?

-3. What is the minimum and maximum of the y axis of the top graph?
+- What is the minimum and maximum of the data on the y axis of the top graph?

 When carbon dioxide enters into the ocean, it influences shell-forming organisms in two ways.